k0nserv/ContextStar/README.md

 Usage
 ===========
-ContextStar let's you create context sensitive strings by using a special syntax.
+ContextStar lets you create context sensitive strings by using a special syntax.

 First add `ContextStar.js` to your document.